What happened at Grenfell Tower?

 Footage has shown the fire spreading up one side of the building externally, before engulfing the entire block.

-Cladding can create cavities which in some cases can cause the chimney effect, drawing flames up the cavity if there are no fire barriers.
+Cladding can create cavities which in some cases can cause a chimney effect, drawing flames up the cavity if there are no fire barriers.

 The Department for Communities and Local Government said composite aluminium panels with a polyethylene core should not be used as cladding on buildings over 18m high.